-Looking to add some vintage charm to your home?
-Adding Arts & Crafts prints, whether in the form of wallpaper, upholstery or accessories, can be a really quick and easy way to add plenty of character to a space.
+Looking to create a home full of vintage charm?
+Adding Arts & Crafts ideas through period-style prints, whether in the form of wallpaper, upholstery or accessories, can be a really quick and easy way to add plenty of character to a space.

 With a penchant for ornament, the Victorians used every surface as a vehicle for decoration and often pasted richly decorative papers floor to ceiling.
 Featuring one of Morris & Co’s most iconic Arts & Crafts designs dating to 1883, this Strawberry Thief wallpaper (opens in new tab) is a perfect backdrop for the curvaceous silhouette of a classic Chesterfield and deep-buttoned armchair.

 For more inspiration check out these 15 inspiring traditional living room ideas

 2. Liven up practical spaces with patterned surfaces